mbaz/Gaston.jl/README.md

 Why use Gaston, when there are plenty of modern, powerful alternatives such as Plots.jl and Gadfly.jl?
 These are some Gaston features that may be attractive to you:

 1. Emphasis on fast, simple plotting to the screen or in a Jupyter notebook.
-1. Since the code is so simple (less than 1,500 lines, with no dependencies beyond Julia Base), it loads in less than a second, even without precompilation.
+1. Since the code is so simple (less than 1,500 lines, with no dependencies beyond Julia Base), it loads quickly, even without precompilation.
 1. Support for 2D, 3D, histogram and image plots, with mouse zoom, rotation, etc.
 1. Support for error bars and finance bars.
 1. Syntax not too different from that of Matlab and Octave.